kids-first/kf-somatic-workflow/docs/kfdrc_strelka2_standalone_wf.md

 1. Create any missing index files
 1. Run the [Strelka2 subworkflow](../sub_workflows/kfdrc_strelka2_sub_wf.cwl) as described [here](../docs/kfdrc_strelka2_subworkflow.md)
 1. Collect the outputs from the subworkflow

-The following docker images are used through the workflow: